 Online courses often consist primarily of text, limiting access to some student learning styles.
 This standard form of online classroom may work well for learners who thrive from reading, but students who have other learning styles may find learning within this sort of environment difficult.

 Understanding the different styles of learning and how learners thrive can give you the knowledge needed to form innovative and dynamic online learning solutions.
-As a result, online classes can be made more beneficial to all.
+For example, it helps to make online classes more beneficial to all.

 Types of Learning Styles